Best Trash Can of 2021

 Why You Should Trust Us

 Lead tester Bennett Fisher is a product developer focused on human-centered design.
 He tries to evaluate products the way the user would, implementing lessons learned in the book The Design of Everyday Things by Don Norman.
 His focus is on outdoor products like sun shirts and backpacking gear, but he's worked with composites and household items as well.
 He has spent the past 20+ years working with and using trash cans daily, helping him understand what makes a model superior.
 A kitchen garbage can is an item that is interacted with every day and should be easy to use, easy to clean, and stand the test of time.
-We specifically chose tests that would flush out which trash can will bring more to the table than just holding your garbage — we assessed which models hide smells best and which are effortless to use and maintain.
+We specifically chose tests that would flush out which products will bring more to the table than just holding your garbage — we assessed which models hide smells best and which are effortless to use and maintain.

-We sorted through the top trash cans on the market and bought and tested the top 9.
+We sorted through the top trash cans on the market and bought and tested 10 of the best models available.
 We spent dozens of hours putting these cans to the test to help you make the best purchasing decision.
 We tested the moving parts hundreds of times, we got them filthy and cleaned them up, we placed warm sauerkraut in each model to see which one locked in smells the best, and we knocked them over to see if they can handle curious dogs.
 As an avid fly fisherman, it is important to Bennett that even the strongest fishy odors stay trapped in the can.
 The only thing worse than smelly trash when you return home from a weekend fishing trip is the smell of a gutted fish the morning after a tasty dinner.
 After nearly a month of use and evaluation, we are confident in our choices for the top kitchen trash cans.

 Analysis and Test Results